Pathwise It\^o isometry for scaled quadratic variation: Introduction

 \section{Introduction}

 The concept of quadratic variation was originally in the context of semimartingales.
 The quadratic variation appears in the classical results like It\^o formula \cite{ito1941, MR868862}, and is a measure of the variability of a given process.
-Even though the notion of quadratic variation was originally introduced in the context of semimartingale later in 1981, F\"ollmer generalised the notion of quadratic variation in a pathwise sense \cite{follmer1981}.
-An interesting property of (pathwise) quadratic variation is that for any function/ process $X$ with similar roughness to semimartingales, the quadratic variation along a large class of partition sequences (denoted as $[X]_\pi$ for a partition sequence $\pi$) is finite.
-But there are processes like fractional Brownian motion (fBM) with Hurst exponent $H\neq \frac{1}{2}$, which exhibit rougher/smoother behaviours than a semimartingale.
+Even though the notion of quadratic variation was originally introduced in the context of semimartingale later in 1981, F\"ollmer generalised the notion of quadratic variation in a pathwise sense \cite{follmer1981} extending the definition beyond semimartingales/ Gaussian processes.
+Any function/ process $X$ with `similar roughness' to semimartingales, one can show that the (pathwise) quadratic variation along of $X$ along a large class of partition sequences (denoted as $[X]_\pi$ for a partition sequence $\pi$) is finite.
+Nonetheless, there are processes like fractional Brownian motion (fBM) with Hurst exponent $H\neq \frac{1}{2}$, differential equation driven by fBM, which exhibit strictly rougher or strictly smoother behaviours than a semimartingale.
 For these types of processes/functions, the quadratic variation is either $0$ or $\infty$ and hence (pathwise) quadratic variation fails to measure the variability of these processes.
 To solve this issue, in the spirit of F\"ollmer \cite{follmer1981}, for all $1<p<\infty$, the concept of $p$-th variation along a sequence of partitions $\pi$ and a corresponding It\^o type formula was introduced in \cite{perkowski2019}.
 For the case $p=2$, the above It\^o type formula reduces to the classical F\"ollmer-It\^o formula.
-But the challenge of the $p$-th variation is that, instead of looking at the square increment of the process $X$, one now needs to look at the $p$-th order increment of the process $X$, leading to a two-fold problem.
-Firstly, the relative approximation error in the increment of $X$ blows up when we take a power $p$ since the increment is going to $0$.
-Secondly, in order to take the increment power $p$ one needs to have prior knowledge of the order or roughness, which is measured by $p$.
+For $p=2$, a corresponding It\^o isometry type result was explored by \cite{ananova2017}.
+But the challenge of the $p$-th variation is that, instead of examining the square increment of the process $X$, one now needs to look at the $p$-th order increment of the process $X$, leading to a two-fold problem.
+Firstly, the relative approximation error in the increment of $X$ blows up when we take a power, $p$ since the increment is going to $0$.
+Secondly, to take the increment power $p$ one needs to have prior knowledge of the order or roughness, which is measured by $p$.